JakeStanger/filexplorer/README.md

 Handlebars templates should be placed in the `resources/plugins` folder in the root of your package.

 To load separate-package plugins, add the plugin package name to the `plugins` config option.

+### Theming

+The app makes use of modern CSS features like custom properties to make theming as easy as possible.
+To make global CSS changes, apply these in `public/index.css`.
+For plugin-specific changes, these should be placed in the appropriate `head.hbs` template.